 The results of these measures are impressive.
 Over the past 10 years, large numbers of Gulf citizens have opened bank accounts, acquired credit cards, and secured loans for the first time in their lives.

-Bahrain’s economy is experiencing annual growth-rates of over 5 percent, and 40 percent of its exports are now non-oil related.
+Bahrain’s economy is experiencing annual growth rates of more than five percent, and 40 percent of its exports are now non-oil related.
 Sixty-five percent of the UAE’s economic growth is now in the non-oil sector, of which 50 percent is in services.

 Foreign direct investment is also surging into the region.
-Over the last ten years, Qatar has even embraced the previously-discouraged policy of allowing more foreign investment in its oil fields’ expansion.
+Over the last 10 years, Qatar has even embraced the previously discouraged policy of allowing more foreign investment in its oil fields’ expansion.

 But it is not just capital that is flowing into these Gulf countries.
 Most of the employers and employees in these nations’ growing private sectors are foreigners.